Imaginary-Horizons-Productions/DirectoryBot/README.md

 #### setoprole
 Syntax: `@DirectoryBot setoprole (role)`

 Sets the operator role for DirectoryBot.
 Users with that role can use the operator commands without Discord administrator privileges.

-#### clearoprole
-Syntax: `@DirectoryBot clearoprole`

-Sets the operator role back to none.
+If no role is given, the op role will be cleared.

 #### newplatform
 Syntax `@DirectoryBot newplatform (platform)`